sdhers/Brainhacks-grupo-1/README.md

 ### Tools we learned during this project

  * **Proper usage of version control systems for collaboration**: We learned how to properly use Git and Github to simplify collaboration between different team members.
+ * We learned how to implement python scripts to read and process mice positions and label frames using spyder.
+ * Finally, we could use the positions and labels to train a Random Forest (Machine Learning) model to predict labels on new videos.

 ### Results

 #### Video labeling script

-AGREGAR
+We developed different scrpts to be able to process the video information and label the frames with ease, you can find them in Video_processing/Label_Videos.py

 #### Motion tracking using DLC

-AGREGAR
+Once we got the positions from DLC, we could filter them according to distance and orientation towards the objects.

+#.
+image: "Criteria.png"
+---

 #### Applying and comparing each method

 The most important part of our project is contained in exploration_detection.ipynb.
-To start with, we import the labels and the tracked data for each video,
+To start with, we import the labels and the tracked data for each video, and we separate a video to use later to test the model.
+We then use the Random Forest model to process the positions and the given labels, and we test the unseen video using both the labels obtained manually, from the model and using the distance-orientation algorithm.

+#.
+image: "FrameperFrame.png"
+---

 #### Deliverable 3: Instructions